 When Inpatient Detox Is The Best Choice

 For patients with severe SUD, inpatient detox may be the best choice for a variety of reasons.
 First, inpatient detox allows patients to be monitored 24 hours a day for symptoms.
 Medical staff has a variety of treatment options available for almost any substance withdrawal.
 If symptoms change, staff will be able to adjust medication as needed.
 Second, inpatient detox is designed to maximize patient comfort.
 Patients are generally given a room with comfortable furnishings.
 Nutritious meals and snacks are provided, along with plenty of fluids.

 Most importantly, inpatient detox gives the patient a safe space to begin recovery.
 Some detox facilities are run by comprehensive recovery centers.
 When patients check in for detox, they have a full care plan for recovery and therapy after treatment.
 Once the body is substance-free, care teams can move patients into the next phase of recovery smoothly.
 The patient may stay on-site, and maybe working with the same care team throughout recovery.

 What To Expect Before Detox

 If you are exploring recovery for the first time, the process can seem overwhelming at first.
-Fortunately, NYC offers a number of medical detox facilities that can meet your needs.
+Fortunately, New York Tri-state area offers a number of medical detox facilities that can meet your needs.
 Facility intake staff will conduct a full medical examination.
 Be sure to tell your intake coordinator about any substances or medications you are taking.
 Staff may also conduct a psychological and social interview as well.
 Be prepared to discuss your family history and your current living situation.
 Many centers will offer a tour prior to admission.
 If you have questions, feel free to ask!
 Your care team will want you to be comfortable and at ease with the process.

 What To Expect During Detox